Showcase: Thor

 “I trust thy words, spirit.
 Now, I have a question for thee.
 Why dost thou remain in Asgard when all the others who were brought here have long since departed?
 Thou knowest thou canst not remain here forever.”

-“My end?”
+“My end?” the spirit asked.

 “Forsooth, when thou passed on, thou wast filled with doubts of thine abilities and self-worth.
 Thou kept to thyself when thou shouldst have confided in thy fellows.
 And that led to thy death.
 Thou wast not slain in battle but by trickery — a sad end to a great warrior.”

-“I see,” said the spirit, matter of factly.
+“I see,” said the spirit, matter-of-factly.
 “What is to happen to me now?”

-“Or what, sir?”
+“Or what, sir?” the spirit asked.

 “Thou can redeem thyself on Midgard.
 I see one near the end of his time.
 I can send thee back, to continue to live.
 Thou canst redeem thyself, and if thou remainest worthy, thou may pass on to Valhalla one day.
 I leave the choice to thee.”